 Proper Technique for Applying New Skin

-The key to using New Skin effectively on your dog is in the application technique.
+The application technique is the key to using New Skin effectively on your dog.
 Before applying the liquid bandage, it’s crucial to thoroughly clean the wound.
-Ensure there is no dirt, debris, or foreign material present, as this can trap bacteria and hinder healing.
+Ensure no dirt, debris, or foreign material is present, which can trap bacteria and hinder healing.
 If necessary, carefully trim any hair around the area to prevent it from interfering with the application of New Skin.

 Just like you wouldn’t paint over a dirty wall, you want to prepare the wound by cleaning it thoroughly before using New Skin.
 This ensures that the liquid bandage can adhere properly and provide an effective barrier against infection.

-Once the wound is clean, apply a thin coat of New Skin liquid bandage.
-It’s important to allow the product to dry completely before allowing your dog to lick, scratch, or rub against the area.
-This prevents ingestion of the product and promotes its optimal effect on the wound.
+Once the wound is clean, apply a thin New Skin liquid bandage coat.
+It’s important to allow the product to dry completely before letting your dog lick, scratch, or rub against the area.
+This prevents the product from being inhaled and promotes its optimal effect on the wound.

-By understanding when and how to use New Skin products on your dog, you can ensure that they receive appropriate care for minor injuries while also knowing when it’s time to seek professional veterinary assistance for more serious wounds.
+By understanding when and how to use New Skin products on your dog, you can ensure that they receive appropriate care for minor injuries and know when to seek professional veterinary assistance for more serious wounds.

 See Related: What is Kirkland Dog Food Comparable to?
 Find out the Top Alternatives